hunttom/bodega/README.md

 > Sanitized Developer Setup for Mac.

+# AWS

+1. Dynamic DNS script to update Route53 to your router.
+I use this script to update Route53 to point my A record to my VPN Server.

 ### Instructions:
 1. Download script, edit to your liking and needs.
 2. Type `bash dev_env.sh` when in the proper directory.
+3.

 ### Requirements:
 1. Make sure you are running High Sierra+